How We’re Mitigating Life

 Study Design

-The target population for Auxora™ in our ongoing Phase 2b clinical trial is AP patients with accompanying SIRS, which we estimate to be approximately 100,000 patients per year in the United States.
-In March 2021, CalciMedica initiated a Phase 2b clinical trial (CARPO) in patients with AP and accompanying SIRS.
+The target population for Auxora™ in the recently completed Phase 2b CARPO Clinical trial is AP patients with accompanying SIRS, which we estimate to be approximately 100,000 patients per year in the United States.

 For more details on the clinical trial, please visit: A Study of Auxora in Patients with Acute Pancreatitis and Accompanying SIRS (CARPO).